DamienBlanco/Valheim-on-AWS/README.md

 - sudo apt install lib32gcc-s1 steamcmd"
 - cd ~

-Next, run this long command: "steamcmd +force_install_dir /home/steam/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit".
+Next, run this long command: "steamcmd +force_install_dir /home/Ubuntu/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit".

-This launches steamcmd, logins in using an anonymous user, downloads Valheim (896660 is the identifier used for Valheim in steam's database), and then exits the steamCMD utility.
+This launches steamcmd, sets the install directory, logs in using an anonymous user, downloads Valheim (896660 is the identifier used for Valheim in steam's database), verifies installation, and then exits the steamCMD utility.

 Navigate to outside